Yellow Brick Road

 Can Shea Butter cause allergies?

 Shea Butter is generally considered hypoallergenic.
 It contains a negligible amount of tree-nut proteins, making allergic reactions extremely rare, even among those with tree nut allergies.
 However, everyone’s skin is unique, and individual responses can vary.
+Our learning guides can help you better understand how to test and incorporate Shea Butter safely into your skincare routine.

 How should Shea Butter be stored?